Based on common Australian lending practices 🇦🇺 🦘

 Frequently asked questions

-This is the only calculator that:
+It’s the only calculator that:

-- Generates a complete transaction schedule.
+- Generates a complete transaction schedule across the life of the loan.

 - Supports withdrawals.